iai-group/DBpedia-Entity/README.md

-# DBpedia-entity
+# DBpedia-Entity

-DBpedia-entity is a standard test collection for entity search, which has been first released as  *DBpedia-entity v1* [1], and is further updated as *DBpedia-entity v2* [2].
+DBpedia-Entity is a standard test collection for entity search, which has been first released as  *DBpedia-Entity v1* [1], and is further updated as *DBpedia-Entity v2* [2].
 This repository contains this collection, baseline runs, and other details about the DBpedia dump and index.

 ## Queries